rqlite/rqlite/DOC/DATA_API.md

 }
 ```

-## Sending requests to followers
-What happens when you send a request to a follower depends on the nature of the request.

-You must always send write-requests (requests that will modify the database) to the leader.
-If you send a write-request to a follower, the follower will respond with [HTTP 301 Moved Permanently](https://en.wikipedia.org/wiki/HTTP_301) and include the address of the leader as the `Location` header in the response.
+## Controlling Request Forwarding

-The situation for queries -- requests which just read data -- is somewhat different.
-If you send the request to a node that is not the leader of the cluster, and specify `strong` or `weak` as the [read-consistency level](https://github.com/rqlite/rqlite/blob/master/DOC/CONSISTENCY.md), the node will also respond with [HTTP 301 Moved Permanently](https://en.wikipedia.org/wiki/HTTP_301) and include the address of the leader as the `Location` header in the response.
+If you do not wish a Follower to transparently forward a request to a Leader, add `redirect` to the URL as a query parameter.
+If a Follower receives a request that can only be serviced by the Leader, the Follower will respond with [HTTP 301 Moved Permanently](https://en.wikipedia.org/wiki/HTTP_301) and include the address of the Leader as the `Location` header in the response.

-However, if you specify `none` for read-consistency the node will query its local SQLite database.
-No redirect will be returned.

 ## Example of redirect on query
 ```
-$ curl -v -G 'localhost:4003/db/query?pretty&timings' --data-urlencode 'q=SELECT * FROM foo'
+$ curl -v -G 'localhost:4003/db/query?pretty&timings&redirect' --data-urlencode 'q=SELECT * FROM foo'
 *   Trying ::1...
 * connect to ::1 port 4003 failed: Connection refused
 *   Trying 127.0.0.1...